Comma: Differences between American and British usage in placement of commas and quotation marks

-However, this practice has fallen out of use in favor of the British form.

 During the Second World War, the British carried the comma over into abbreviations.
 Specifically, "Special Operations, Executive" was written "S.O.,E.".
-Nowadays, even the full stops are frequently discarded.
+Nowadays, even the full stops are frequently discarded in British usage.

 Languages other than English

-Western European languages
+Western Europe

 Western European languages like German, French, Italian, Spanish, and Portuguese use the same comma as English, with similar spacing, though usage may be somewhat different.
 For instance, in Standard German, subordinate clauses are always preceded by commas.